tpietruszka/rate_limited/README.md

 but this approach seems sufficient to get "close enough" to the actual rate limits, without running into them.

-See [apis.openai.chat](./rate_limited/apis/openai/chat.py) for an example of a more complex API description with multiple resources.

 ### Limiting the number of concurrent requests

 The `max_concurrent` argument of `Runner` controls the number of concurrent requests.

 ### More advanced usage

-See `apis.openai.chat` for an example of a more complex API description, with multiple resources
+See [apis.openai.chat](./rate_limited/apis/openai/chat.py) for an example of a more complex API description with multiple resources.

 ## Implementation details